Allowance for the Survivor

 The amount of the Allowance for the Survivor you receive depends on your previous year's income.
 Find out what income and deductions you must report.

-For the period from July 1 to September 30, 2015, the maximum Allowance for the Survivor amount you could get was $1,200.98.
+For the period from July 1 to September 30, 2016, the maximum Allowance for the Survivor amount you can get is $1,297.99.
 Consult the table of Old Age Security payment amounts for current benefit rates.

 You must contact us if one of the following situations occurs, since it might change the amount of your Allowance for the Survivor payment: